markphelps/flipt.io/content/docs/concepts.md

 Variants are options for flags.
 For example, if you have a flag `colorscheme` that determines which main colors your users see when they log in to your application, then possible variants could be include `blue`, `green` or `red`.

+Variants can also have JSON attachments as of [v1.6.1](https://github.com/markphelps/flipt/releases/tag/v1.6.1).

 {{< figure src="/img/concepts/01_variants.png" alt="Variant Example" >}}

 {{< hint warning >}}